Labovë e Madhe

 Labovë, alternatively Labova e Madhe (Great Labova) or Labova e Zhapës (Zappa's Labova), is a village in the former Odrie municipality, Gjirokastër County, Southern Albania.
 At the 2015 local government reform it became part of the municipality Gjirokastër.
 It is situated roughly 650m above the sea level.

 Name

 Afanasy Selishchev (1931), derived Labovë from the Slavic hleb’ meaning bread and Xhelal Ylli (1997) states that is not semantically possible.
 The suffix -ov-a is a Slavic formation.
 The root word of the toponym might denote the following: a Lab, an inhabitant of Labëria, the proto-Slavic *lap’ for "leaf", or Bulgarian words for plants like lop (petasites), lopen (verbascum), lopuh (arctium tomentosum).
 The proto-Slavic reflex a in the placename became o in Slavic, while in Albanian its a, with an Albanian sound change of p to b.
 If the toponym is derived from Lab, Ylli suggests it would mean the incoming Slavs encountered the earlier residents there, the Labs.
+The etymology from Lab with a Slavic suffix is also supported by Eqrem Çabej, who argues that the village was a Lab foundation outside Labëria.